 Chynna N. Broxton, PhD Chynna N. Broxton, PhD, is a postdoctoral researcher in the Division of Human Genetics at Children's Hospital of Philadelphia.
 Locations: Main Campus Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training FellowshipBiochemistry - Johns Hopkins Bloomberg School of Public Health, Baltimore, MD Additional TrainingNSF - Research Experience for Undergraduates Fellowship, Syracuse University, Syracuse, NY Undergraduate DegreeBS in Biochemistry - College of Saint Elizabeth, Morristown, NJ Graduate DegreePhD - Johns Hopkins Bloomberg School of Public Health, Baltimore, MD Titles and Academic Titles Postdoctoral Researcher Departments and Services Mitochondrial Medicine Publications Papers2018 Broxton CN, He B, Bruno VM, Culotta VC (2018) A role for Candida albicans superoxide dismutase enzymes in glucose signaling.
 Biochem Biophys Res Commun 495(1): doi: 10.1016/j.bbrc.2017.11.084 2016 Broxton CN, Culotta VC (2016) An Adaptation to Low Copper in Candida albicans Involving SOD Enzymes and the Alternative Oxidase.
 PLoS ONE 11(12): e0168400. doi:10.1371/journal.pone.0168400 Broxton CN, Culotta VC (2016) SOD Enzymes and Microbial Pathogens: Surviving the Oxidative Storm of Infection.
 PLoS Pathog 12(1): e1005295. doi:10.1371/journal.ppat.1005295 Posters and Presentations2016 Chynna N. Broxton, Valeria C. Culotta.
 Divergent Roles of the Dual Cytosolic SODs in Candida albicans.
 Presented at the 1st Annual Excellence in Diversity Symposium, Baltimore, MD.
 2016 Chynna N. Broxton, Valeria C. Culotta.
 Divergent Roles of the Dual Cytosolic SODs of Candida albicans.
 Presented at the Maryland Branch of the American Society for Microbiology, Baltimore, MD.
 2016.
 Chynna N. Broxton, Valeria C. Culotta.
 Divergent Roles of the Dual Cytosolic SODs of Candida albicans.
 Presented at the JHSPH Biochemistry and Molecular Biology Retreat.
 Sheppard Pratt Conference Center, Towson, MD.
 2016 Chynna N. Broxton, Valeria C. Culotta.
 Divergent Roles of the Dual Cytosolic SODs of Candida albicans.
 Presented at the American Society for Microbiology conference on Candida and Candidiasis, Seattle, Washington.
-2016 Awards and Honors 2016, Excellence in Diversity Symposium graduate student travel award recipient, Johns Hopkins Diversity Postdoctoral Alliance Committee 2016, J. Howard Brown Award for Outstanding Graduate Student, The Maryland Branch of the American Society for Microbiology 2016, Sharon Krag Award for Outstanding Leadership, Johns Hopkins Bloomberg School of Public Health 2015-2017, Ruth L. Kirschstein National Service Research Award (NRSA) 2014, Jorge Crosa Poster Award for Graduate Students, 9th International Biometals Symposium 2010, 2nd Place Poster Award, NJ-ACS Research Conference 2007, CRC Chemistry Award, College of Saint Elizabeth Leadership and Memberships Memberships in Professional Organizations American Society for Microbiology American Association for the Advancement of Science Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+2016 Awards and Honors 2016, Excellence in Diversity Symposium graduate student travel award recipient, Johns Hopkins Diversity Postdoctoral Alliance Committee 2016, J. Howard Brown Award for Outstanding Graduate Student, The Maryland Branch of the American Society for Microbiology 2016, Sharon Krag Award for Outstanding Leadership, Johns Hopkins Bloomberg School of Public Health 2015-2017, Ruth L. Kirschstein National Service Research Award (NRSA) 2014, Jorge Crosa Poster Award for Graduate Students, 9th International Biometals Symposium 2010, 2nd Place Poster Award, NJ-ACS Research Conference 2007, CRC Chemistry Award, College of Saint Elizabeth Leadership and Memberships Memberships in Professional Organizations American Society for Microbiology American Association for the Advancement of Science Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.